Modeling and Analysis of Land-to-Ship Maritime Wireless Channels at 5.8 GHz: Abstract

 \section{Abstract}

-Maritime channel modeling is crucial for designing robust communication systems in marine environments, where factors like waves and wind impact signal propagation.
+Maritime channel modeling is crucial for designing robust nearshore communication systems, yet reliable models that account for the dynamic marine environment with varying sea waves, wind conditions, and vessel motions remain scarce.
 This article investigates land-to-ship maritime wireless channel characteristics at 5.8 GHz based upon an extensive measurement campaign, with concurrent hydrological and meteorological information collection.
 First, a novel large-scale path loss model with physical foundation and high accuracy is proposed for dynamic marine environments.
 Then, we introduce the concept of sea-wave-induced fixed-point (SWIFT) fading, a peculiar phenomenon in maritime scenarios that captures the impact of sea surface fluctuations on received power.
 An enhanced two-ray model incorporating vessel rotational motion is propounded to simulate the SWIFT fading, showing good alignment with measured data, particularly for modest antenna movements.
 Next, the small-scale fading is studied by leveraging a variety of models including the two-wave with diffuse power (TWDP) and asymmetric Laplace distributions, with the latter performing well in most cases, while TWDP better captures bimodal fading in rough seas.
 Furthermore, maritime channel sparsity is examined via the Gini index and Rician $K$ factor, and temporal dispersion is characterized.
 The resulting channel models and parameter characteristics offer valuable insights for maritime wireless system design and deployment.